 - 1 tablespoon kosher salt, plus more for sprinkling

 - 1 cup cold whole buttermilk

 - In a large bowl, whisk together flour, sugar, salt, baking powder, and baking soda Using a pastry blender, cut in cold butter until mixture is crumbly.
 Stir in cold buttermilk until a shaggy dough forms.

 - Lightly brush top of dough with egg, and lightly sprinkle with salt.
-Place biscuits on a cast iron baking pan or smooth side of a cast-iron griddle 1 inch apart.
+Place biscuits 1 inch apart on a cast iron baking pan or the smooth side of a cast-iron griddle.

 - Bake until golden brown, about 15 minutes.
 Serve warm with desired toppings.

-Kitchen Tip -Biscuits can also be baked as directed in a 12-inch cast-iron skillet.
+Biscuits can also be baked in a 12-inch cast-iron skillet.